El Roi

-This name appears in the Book of Genesis, specifically in Genesis 16:13, and is unique because it is spoken by Hagar, an Egyptian servant of Sarai (Sarah), Abraham's wife.
+El Roi (אֵל רֳאִי) is one of the names of God in the Hebrew Bible meaning "The God who sees me" or "The God who sees".
+This name appears in the Book of Genesis, specifically in Genesis 16:13, and is of particular interest because it is spoken by Hagar, an Egyptian servant of Sarai (Sarah), Abraham's wife.

-Context in Genesis 16
+Context

-Hagar, after becoming pregnant by Abraham (at Sarai’s urging, because Sarai was barren), begins to experience mistreatment and jealousy from Sarai.
+In Genesis 16, Sarai, the wife of Abram (later Abraham), is barren.
+She suggests that Abram takes Hagar as a concubine, but after Hagar becomes pregnant she begins to experience mistreatment and jealousy from Sarai.
 Feeling oppressed, Hagar flees into the wilderness.

 There, an angel of the Lord appears to her near a spring and tells her to return to Sarai, while also delivering a prophecy that her son, Ishmael, will become the father of a great nation.
 After this encounter, Hagar is deeply moved, and she says: